 - The login and corresponding password information for Bridge to access SFTP.

 - Any unique ports leveraged by the SFTP.

 - The file location of the CSV (if there are multiple folders being hosted on the SFTP).

 - Admin access to the SFTP (or automation for depositing the CSV).

 - Configure an SFTP and create a login for Bridge with a password.

 - Deposit a live user data CSV into the SFTP.

-- Send your implementation consultant the hosting location, login, password and any unique ports.
+- Send support, or your implementation consultant if you have one, the hosting location, login, password and any unique ports.

-- Email your implementation consultant any specific instructions on mapping the CSV (i.e. the CSV doesn’t contain headers, a header that is labeled one way in the CSV should be titled differently in Bridge, etc.), and the days and hour you’d like Auto CSV to sync.
+- Also include any specific instructions on mapping the CSV (i.e. the CSV doesn’t contain headers, a header that is labeled one way in the CSV should be titled differently in Bridge, etc.), and the days and hour you’d like Auto CSV to sync.

-- The implementation consultant will map the CSV and prompt a sync.
+- Instructure will then map the CSV and prompt a sync.